Weekdays, once a week, 90 mins, $449

 Weekdays, once a week, 3 hrs, $659

 Start your child in a new language or boost their scholastic performance in French with FIAF’s Juniors!

-We are excited to continue our year-round offerings online for the first time this summer.
 Conversational and interactive 90-minute lessons on Zoom will follow a structured curriculum to help children improve and practice French.
-This is paired with an additional 90 minutes of guided exercises on Google Classroom.
+The 3-hr classes will include an additional 90 minutes of guided exercises on Google Classroom.